KHSDTC/Hackathon_Autumn2019/index.md

 ## Theme of the evening

-The Hackathon session will be focusing Data Science approaches that can be applied to tackle biological problems.
-We will focus on **Data processing** and **Machine Learning**.
+The Hackathon session will be focusing **Data Science approaches**, such as **Data processing** and **Machine Learning**, that can be applied to tackle biological problems.

 Our task will consists of investigating a publicly available dataset, selecting statistical models and setting up an analysis pipeline.

 ## Coding language of the evening

-This session will primarly focus on Python-specific approaches to Hackathon challenges.
+This session will primarily focus on Python-specific approaches for solving Hackathon challenges.
 However, you are welcome to use any language of your choice.
 We are always looking to improving ourselves!

 ## For whom is this Hackathon intended?